 Last Veteran’s Day, I posted excerpts from this 1970 article on our blog.
 You can read the original post here.
 Below is the photo of these 5 Combat Artists and short excerpt from the original article.

-October 1970: A group of five marines assigned to the Combat Information Bureau decided that they would simulate an advertising series being run by Strathmore in the U.S (pictured below).
-They got together outside their shack and posed with a Strathmore sketch pad to show that not only pros and students use it in the U.S., but at the fighting front, it has its use too.
+October 1970: A group of five marines assigned to the Combat Information Bureau decided that they would simulate an advertising series being run by Strathmore in the U.S. They got together outside their shack and posed with a Strathmore sketch pad to show that not only pros and students use it in the U.S., but at the fighting front, it has its use too.

-The unit (left to right): Lieutenant/Corporal Gary W. Moss, Minneapolis, Minnesota; Corporal Scott M. Greening, St. Peter, Minnesota; First Lieutenant Benjamin F. Long, Statesville, North Carolina; Lieutenant/Corporal David R. Anderson, Culbertson, Nebraska; Lieutenant/Corporal Robert L. Williams, Conshohocken, Pennsylvania
+The unit (left to right): Lance Corporal Gary W. Moss, Minneapolis, Minnesota; Corporal Scott M. Greening, St. Peter, Minnesota; First Lieutenant Benjamin F. Long, Statesville, North Carolina; Lance Corporal David R. Anderson, Culbertson, Nebraska; Lance Corporal Robert L. Williams, Conshohocken, Pennsylvania

 This summer, to give designers an opportunity to become better acquainted with digital printing technology — as well as digital papers that can enhance design projects and solutions — GDUSA conducted a special “Digital Print Cover Competition.”

 Neenah was a natural sponsor given its rich variety of paper colors and textures for digital print applications.
 Several hundred designers entered the competition, and two winners were selected based on their submission’s success in integrating design, production and papers.
 A dozen honorable mentions were also designated.